arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Get hands-on practice working with real patient data in an Arcus On-Ramp workshop!

+--{{0}}--
+We offer three different Arcus On-Ramp workshops, each focused on a different aspect of doing research in Arcus.
+We offer these on a regular, rotating basis all year.

 - Arcus On-Ramp: Build your SQL Query
 - Arcus On-Ramp: Analysis in R
 - Arcus On-Ramp: Analysis in Python